comms-id/policies/README.md

 This repository manages the source of truth for all Comms.ID legal documents.
 It provides automated versioning, multi-format generation, and distribution via GitHub Packages.

-## Maintainer Documentation

-This documentation is for maintainers of the legal documents package.
-For usage in applications, see [USAGE.md](./USAGE.md).

 ## Project Structure

 ```